mdixitk/MD/content/authors/admin/_index.md

 #
 ---

-Mudit Dixit's research is focused on applying Computational Chemistry and Machine Learning methods to discover materials with improved performance for energy and environmental applications.
-His research guides experiments by providing atomic-level insights employing principles of Quantum Chemistry, Thermodynamics, Electrochemistry and Catalysis.
+We apply Computational Chemistry and Machine Learning methods to discover materials with improved performance for energy and environmental applications.
+Our research guides experiments by providing atomic-level insights employing principles of Quantum Chemistry, Thermodynamics, Electrochemistry and Catalysis.